Warundeep Singh: Churchill Brothers

 He joined Churchill Brothers in 2006 and played there for 5 years.
 He was part of the team which won the Durand Cup in 2007, where they defeated Mahindra United in the final by 1-0.
 He also played in the 2009 IFA Shield final where they defeated Mohun Bagan to clinch the title.
 He was also part of the team which won the 2008-09 I-League.
 He was part of the team in 1st leg though in return leg he got injured.

 Sporting Clube de Goa

 In July 2011 Singh signed for recently promoted team Sporting Clube de Goa who also plays in the I-League.

 Mohun Bagan

 He signed for Kolkata giant Mohun Bagan on 20 June 2012.

 International

 While Warundeep was in TFA, he got chance in the U-19 Indian team, Which played a tournament held in Jamshedpur.
 In the next year, he was part of the U-19 Indian team that played in a tournament in Thailand.

 Then for the U-23 Indian team, where India played in the 2006 South Asian Games where India finished runners up, losing to Pakistan in the final.
 He also played in the Olympic Qualifiers.

-He have been called for India national football team camp a few times.
+He has been called for India national football team camp a few times.